-The following describes how the switch deals with all the three types of frames:
+The following describes how the Chassis Switch deals with all the three types of frames:

 - Broadcast frame: The switch can segregate collision domains but not broadcast domains.
-If no VLAN is set, all devices connected to the switch are in the same broadcast domain.
-When the switch receives a broadcast frame, it forwards the frame in all ports.
-When VLANs are configured in the switch, the MAC table will be adapted accordingly to add VLAN information.
-In this case, the switch will not forward the received broadcast frames in all ports, but forward the frames in all ports in the same VLAN. - Multicast frame: When IGMP Snooping function is not enabled, multicast frames are processed in the same way as broadcast frames; when IGMP Snooping is enabled, the switch will only forward the multicast frames to the ports belonging to the very multicast group. - Unicast frame: When no VLAN is configured, if the destination MAC addresses are in the switch MAC table, the switch will directly forward the frames to the associated ports; when the destination MAC address in a unicast frame is not found in the MAC table, the switch will broadcast the unicast frame.
+If no VLAN is set, all devices connected to the Chassis Switch are in the same broadcast domain.
+When the Chassis Switch receives a broadcast frame, it forwards the frame in all ports.
+When VLANs are configured in the Chassis Switch, the MAC table will be adapted accordingly to add VLAN information.
+In this case, the Chassis Switch will not forward the received broadcast frames in all ports, but forward the frames in all ports in the same VLAN. - Multicast frame: When IGMP Snooping function is not enabled, multicast frames are processed in the same way as broadcast frames; when IGMP Snooping is enabled, the Chassis Switch will only forward the multicast frames to the ports belonging to the very multicast group. - Unicast frame: When no VLAN is configured, if the destination MAC addresses are in the Chassis Switch MAC table, the Chassis Switch will directly forward the frames to the associated ports; when the destination MAC address in a unicast frame is not found in the MAC table, the Chassis Switch will broadcast the unicast frame.
 When VLANs are configured, the switch will forward unicast frame within the same VLAN.
-If the destination MAC address is found in the MAC table but belonging to different VLANs, the switch can only broadcast the unicast frame in the VLAN it belongs to.
+If the destination MAC address is found in the MAC table but belonging to different VLANs, the Chassis Switch can only broadcast the unicast frame in the VLAN it belongs to.

-16.2 Mac Address Table Configuration Task List
+15.2 Mac Address Table Configuration Task List

-- 1. Configure the MAC address aging-time

-- 2. Configure static MAC forwarding or filter entry
+- 1. Configure the MAC address aging-time - 2.
+Configure static MAC forwarding or filter entry

-- 3. Clear dynamic address table